 Even though it is not simpler, it is a lot more satisfying.
-The amount of opportunities we have had to learn new systems and repairs have been amazing.
+The number of opportunities we have had to learn new systems and repairs has been amazing.
 RV life equals growth.
 You learn about RVs and mechanical things, but you also learn about yourself and those on the journey with you.

 Need WiFi?
 Don’t Rely on the Campground!